1j01/simple-console/README.md

 `options.autofocus` should be used within an application that is primarily a console.

 `options.storageID` should be used to separate the command history of different consoles.

+**Note:** The `SimpleConsole` object is referred to as `console` below, but you should probably give it a different name so it doesn't conflict with the global console object.

 #### `console.element`